mohamedsaadmoustafa/Arabic_Dialect_Classification/README.md

 The next step is to divide the data set into training and validation data sets at 80% and 20%.

+`BERT` can be used for a wide variety of language tasks, while only adding a small layer to the core model like classification tasks such as sentiment analysis are done similarly to Next Sentence classification, by adding a classification layer on top of the Transformer output for the [CLS] token.

 [bert-large-uncased](https://huggingface.co/bert-large-uncased)